 Try these complementary DIY treatments that you can enjoy while soaking!

-- DIY Spirulina Face Mask or this honey avocado mask or enjoy any of our dry mask treatments.
+- DIY Spirulina Face Mask or this honey avocado mask, or enjoy our dry mask treatments.

 - De-puff the eyes with this DIY honey cucumber eye treatment